+This would eventually give the banks greater flexibility to raise capital from the equity market.
 In the near term, however, this won't help.
 The key constraint on PSBs' external capital raising has been inability to attract fresh private capital.
 It remains to be seen whether investors’ appetite for Indian public sector bank equity has increased, which is something the Budget has little to no ability to influence, said Moody's.
 Nevertheless, some targeted measures in the Budget are credit positives, it said.
 The Budget promised some funding relief to the real estate and infrastructure sectors, which could also help improve their loan performance.